alexamling/IGME-230/230-project-1-content.md

 The game is a bit more abstract than its predicessors, lacking much of a grounding in reality besides basic scientific principles.
-Due to this slight attachemnet to science, I plan to keep the aesthetics simple, but possibly resembling a science experiment of sorts, almost like it would belong in a laboratory.
-The music, sound effects, and overall atmosphere of the game will aim to be playful but relaxed, to encourage patience and calculated thought.
+Due to this slight attachemnet to science, I plan to keep the aesthetics simple, but possibly resembling a science experiment of sorts, almost like it would belong in a laboratory or a workshop.
+The music, sound effects, and overall atmosphere of the game will aim to be playful but relaxed, to encourage patience, experimentation, and calculated thought.
 The game is meant to be more of a mind exercise and thought puzzle, rather than a frustrating challenge or race against time.

 Controlls will be simple, mouse clicks to change the states of magnetic fields, and in line with the target atmosphere